 While gaming on Shadow, you always have access to the full processing power of that high-end rig.
 Shadow partitions its data center servers to allocate the full power for each user.
 Essentially, it’s built to scale for user counts, so your performance isn’t changed.

-While Shadow’s 256GB solid-state drive is pretty limited considering file sizes of modern AAA games, Shadow is capable of downloading new games at 1GB/s, which is almost assuredly much faster than your home internet connection.
+While Shadow’s 256GB solid-state drive is pretty limited considering the file sizes of modern AAA games, Shadow is capable of downloading new games at 1GB/s, which is almost assuredly much faster than your home internet connection.
 This means that you can download games north of 50GB in less than a minute if all goes as expected.
+You can upgrade to higher tiers with better performance and specs, but this will cost significantly more and is heavily dependent on top-tier internet connections (more on this in our pricing section).

-Speaking of your home internet connection, a 15 Mbps connection is all that’s recommended.
+A 15 Mbps connection is all that’s recommended.
 So if you have a broadband connection, you likely meet this requirement for optimized gaming.
-Blade claims Shadow also works on 4G LTE, though unless you have unlimited data, that could get pricey rather quick.
+Blade claims Shadow also works on 4G LTE, though unless you have unlimited data, that could get pricey rather quickly.
+You may also see some performance problems with particularly old computers — Blade suggests at least an Intel processer for around 2015 or equivalent performance.

 - PC: Windows 7/8.1/10 64-bit